omarTBakr/ML-Projects/New York City Taxi Trip Duration/README.md

 # New York Taxi Trip Duration

 In this project, we will examine the "New York City Taxi Trip Duration" dataset.
-The original dataset and competition details can typically be found on platforms like Kaggle (you may want to replace `[here](project-nyc-taxi-trip-duration)` with the specific link if `project-nyc-taxi-trip-duration` is a local folder reference).
+The original dataset and competition details can be found on   Kaggle [here](https://www.kaggle.com/competitions/nyc-taxi-trip-duration)

 ## Data Fields